ninuxorg/ninux-olsrd-debian/README.rst

 This repository contains an HowTo, scripts, and config files to build an olsrd routing daemon package for mips/mips64, which is the architecture used by some routers such as the ubiquiti edgerouter.

-The motivation for this is that the packages provided officially by debian are **very** outdated.
+The motivation for this is that the olsrd packages provided officially by debian are **very** outdated.

 We will set-up a qemu mips64 vritual machine and then use it to build an olsrd .deb package.